Index of cognitive skills and educational attainment

 A z-score indicates how many standard deviations an observation is above or below the mean.
 To compute the z-score, the EIU first calculated each indicator’s mean and standard deviation using the data for the countries in the Index, and then the distance of the observation from the mean in terms of standard deviations.

 How are the categories and indicators weighted?

 The overall index score is the weighted sum of the underlying two category scores.
 Likewise, the category scores are the weighted sum of the underlying indicator scores.
 The default weighting for the Index is two-thirds to cognitive skills and one-third to educational attainment.
 Within the cognitive skills category, the Grade 8 tests’ score accounts for 60% while the Grade 4 tests’ score accounts for 40% (Reading, Maths and Science all account for equal weights).
 Within the educational attainment category, the literacy rate and graduation rates account for equal weights.

-The data within the Index was last collected and/or calculated in September 2012.
-For the full methodology please refer to Appendix 1 in The Learning Curve Report.
+The data within the 2014 Index was collected and/or calculated in September 2014, while the data within the 2012 Index was collected and/or calculated in September 2012.
+For the full methodology for the 2014 Index please refer to the Appendix 2 in the latest report; for more details on the Learning Curve’s quantitative component, please refer to Appendix 1 in The Learning Curve 2012 Report.